NSBLab/BrainEigenmodes/README.md

 ## Downloading data

-Due to their file sizes exceeding the limit allowed by GitHub, you will need to fill the `data/empirical`, `data/results`, and `data/template_eigenmodes` directories with data that you can download from this Zenodo repository (LINK TO BE UPDATED).
+Due to their file sizes exceeding the limit allowed by GitHub, you will need to fill the `data/empirical/`, `data/results/`, and `data/template_eigenmodes/` directories with data that you can download from this [OSF repository](https://osf.io/xczmp/).

-***VERY IMPORTANT NOTE:*** **Some portions of `generate_paper_figures.m` and `generate_paper_suppfigures.m` require the abovementioned data uploaded in Zenodo.
+***VERY IMPORTANT NOTE:*** **Some portions of `generate_paper_figures.m` and `generate_paper_suppfigures.m` require the abovementioned data uploaded in OSF.
 Hence, you need them to be saved in the appropriate folders to be able to run these two scripts smoothly.**

 ## HCP data